Building a Design System Playbook

 through a centralized, scalable design system?

-Using ChatGPT, I analyzed over 7,000 VOC reports and grouped feedback into the top 32 UI components and key UX flow issues.
+Using an internal AI tool, I analyzed over 7,000 VOC reports and grouped them into the top 32 UI components and key UX flow issues.
 Within each category, I identified recurring misuse patterns that repeatedly caused user confusion and task failure.

 Solution